Trump’s Syria withdrawal announcement draws GOP condemnation

 Former Trump administration officials also expressed alarm.

-Nikki Haley, who served as U.S. ambassador to the United Nations, said the U.S. “must always have the backs of our allies, if we expect them to have our back.
-The Kurds were instrumental in our successful fight against ISIS in Syria.
-Leaving them to die is a big mistake.”
+Nikki Haley, who served as U.S. ambassador to the United Nations, said the U.S. “must always have the backs of our allies, if we expect them to have our back. … Leaving them to die is a big mistake.”

-And Brett McGurk, a former senior diplomat who was the special envoy for the U.S.-led anti-Islamic State coalition until he resigned in protest, labeled Trump “not a commander in chief.”
-He accused Trump of making “impulsive decisions with no knowledge or deliberation,” sending military personnel into harm’s way with no backing and leaving “our allies exposed when adversaries call his bluff or he confronts a hard phone call.”
+And Brett McGurk, a former senior diplomat who was the special envoy for the U.S.-led anti-Islamic State coalition until he resigned in protest, accused Trump of leaving “our allies exposed when adversaries call his bluff or he confronts a hard phone call.”

 Sunday’s announcement followed a call between Trump and Erdogan, the White House said Sunday.

 The decision is an illustration of Trump’s focus on ending American overseas entanglements — one of his key campaign promises.
-His goals of swift withdrawals in Syria, Iraq and Afghanistan have been stymied by concerns from U.S. officials and American allies about the dangerous voids that would remain.
+His goals of swift withdrawals in Syria, Iraq and Afghanistan have been stymied.

 As he faces the impeachment inquiry at home, Trump has appeared more focused on making good on his political pledges, even at the risk of sending a troubling signal to American allies abroad.